LGBTQ Health & Sexuality Resources

 The University Health Center is committed to providing caring, quality, confidential services to our campus community, inclusive of all sexual orientations and gender identities.
 We work to provide affirming health and wellness services, so you can be treated well and stay well.

 To meet the health and wellness needs of all campus community members, the University Health Center offers many programs and services.
-Whether you are interested in primary or urgent care, women's health services, exploring alternative medicine, or are looking for general health and wellness information, our staff of Physicians, Nurse Practitioners, Physician Assistants and other health professionals are ready to help.
+Whether you are interested in primary care or triage, women's health services, exploring alternative medicine, or are looking for general health and wellness information, our staff of Physicians, Nurse Practitioners, Physician Assistants and other health professionals are ready to help.

 The University of Maryland at College park scored a 5 out of 5 on the LGBT friendly Campus Climate Index National Assessment Tool.
 Check out our score and how it was determined, here.

 On this page: